natu-tech/docs/versioned_docs/version-0.1.0/explore-natu/economics.md

 ## Examples of reward calculation

 In the following, we report on the simulation of three scenarios.
 The purpose is to show the reward calculation on a clear path.
-In these examples we assume that we are in the first year since launch ( $t=1$ ), there are only 1,000 COUNs in the network ( $M = 1,000$ ) and the risk factor is 1 ( $r_{0,k} = 1$ ).
+In these examples we assume that we are in the first year since launch ( $t=1$ ), there are only 1,000 COUNs in the network ( $M = 1,000$ ) and the reward factor is 1 ( $r(s) = 1$ ).
 We also consider that the distribution is 51% to landowners, 48.5% to Natu Foundation and 0.5% to the natuDAO.

 Then, we analyze the **minimum viable park.
 It is composed of 3 contiguous COUNs and is the smallest admitted park on the network**.
 Here, the total reward for each period of one month is $0.394$ \$NATU, and the average reward per COUN is equal to $0.131$ \$NATU.